 I boated through the ancient streets of Sawara city on the Onogawa river and discovered the best eel I have ever had in Narita city at Surugaya restaurant.

-I took a break from the New England winter to spend a week in Huntington Beach, California, where he took some friends for a romp on the dogs-run-free beach and tried his first In-N-Out burger.
-He also visited Catalina Island, home to buffalo and giant skeletonss.
+I took a break from the New England winter to spend a week in Huntington Beach, California, where we took some friends for a romp on the dogs-run-free beach and tried my first In-N-Out burger.
+I also visited Catalina Island, home to buffalo and giant skeletons.

 My 2016 travel writing began with my story on Montserrat, a trip I did in late 2015.
 The people on this island absolutely love their home and have fought to rebuild after the devastating volcano buried their capital city; read my story here

 2016 was a busy year in all senses and the travel opportunities abounded!
 Easter found me in Washington DC visiting friends.

 College memories came rushing back and a visit to Georgetown’s campus reminded me that Washington is a great place for college and beyond.
 We made the rounds of museums and tourist sites….something all Americans should do!

 Assorted weekends in Vermont included a cross-country ski weekend in January in the far north and Thanksgiving at Okemo where not too many trails were open but the conditions for downhill skiing were excellent!
 Labor Day was spent hiking and relaxing on a secluded pond in VT where the sole cabin is owned by a close friend.
 It was us and the loons and a sky of shooting stars.